cosmos/cosmos-sdk/docs/gaia/validators/security.md

 ## Key management - HSM

 It is mission critical that an attacker cannot steal a validator's key.
-If this is possible, it puts the entire staking delegated to the compromised validator at risk.
+If this is possible, it puts the entire stake delegated to the compromised validator at risk.
 Hardware security modules are an important strategy for mitigating this risk.

 HSM modules must support `ed25519` signatures for the hub.
 The YubiHSM2 supports `ed25519` and we expect to have an adapter library available in December 2017.
 The YubiHSM can protect a private key but cannot ensure in a secure setting that it won't sign the same block twice.